EssamB13/rideshare-sim/README.md

 # rideshare-sim
-A very simple python application to simulate a basic ride-share app.
+A simple python application to simulate a basic ride-share application.